-4.1 The following general guidelines are provided:

-4.1.1 Temporarily excluding a pupil for a specific period of time is a serious sanction and will not be used lightly.
+- 4.1 The following general guidelines are provided: - 4.1.1 Temporarily excluding a Student for a specific period of time is a serious sanction and will not be used lightly. - 4.1.2 Excluding a Student permanently from school is the ultimate sanction, and one that should be avoided if at all possible.

-- 4.1.2 Excluding a pupil permanently from school is the ultimate sanction, and one that should be avoided if at all possible. - 4.1.3 There are a few actions which will usually result in an automatic exclusion (temporary or permanent).
-Pupils should be made aware of these.
-Please see section 10. - 4.1.4 There may be cases where the decision whether to exclude, or for how long a pupil should be excluded, is based on incidences of unacceptable behaviour over a period of time and the response of the pupil to the support and advice offered. - 4.1.5 Parents should always be warned if their child's behaviour is such that it is likely to lead to an exclusion.
-Parents should be involved in preventative strategies. - 4.1.6 Support available from the Pastoral Team, the Deputy Head and the Form Teacher, will focus on improving the pupil's behaviour and will include working closely with parents in order to achieve this objective. - 4.1.7 The school's Behaviour, Rewards and Sanctions Policy sets out the strategies used and the context in which exclusion is used.
+- 4.1.3 There are a few actions which will usually result in an automatic exclusion (temporary or permanent).
+Students should be made aware of these.
+Please see section 10. - 4.1.4 There may be cases where the decision whether to exclude, or for how long a Student should be excluded, is based on incidences of unacceptable behaviour over a period of time and the response of the Student to the support and advice offered. - 4.1.5 Parents should always be warned if their child's behaviour is such that it is likely to lead to an exclusion.
+Parents should be involved in preventative strategies. - 4.1.6 Support available from the Pastoral Team, the Senior Deputy Head, Head of Section, Head of Year and in particular the Tutor, will focus on improving the Student's behaviour and will include working closely with parents in order to achieve this objective. - 4.1.7 The School's Behaviour, Rewards and Sanctions Policy sets out the strategies used and the context in which exclusion is used.